kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Phase 3: Becoming a Leader

-**Glow's proud announcement**: *"Some contributors naturally become leaders in our community.
-This isn't about titles or positions - it's about influence and positive impact."*
+**Trish's proud announcement**: *"Some contributors naturally become leaders in our community!
+This isn't about titles or positions - it's about influence and positive impact.
+Let's recognize the amazing leaders among us!"*

 - **Mentor newcomers** and help them succeed
 - **Lead initiatives** that benefit the community